-- costs of acquiring IP and/or leading-edge technology where subsequent adaptation or commercialisation will contribute directly to the completion of an agreed project.
-There is no cap on IP and/or leading-edge technology acquisition costs - staff training and skills development that directly supports the achievement of project outcomes - financial auditing of project expenditure, the cost of an independent audit of project expenditure (where we request one) up to a maximum of 1 per cent of total eligible project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
-However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible.
+- purchase or hire of ICT hardware and software (including user licenses) directly related to the project - capital items you purchase to undertake your project, other than those assets listed under ineligible expenditure - IP protection, including fees to a patent office for the cost of filing patent applications, patent searches and examination fees related to the project - costs of acquiring IP and/or leading-edge technology where subsequent adaptation or commercialisation will contribute directly to the completion of an agreed project.
+There is no cap on IP and/or leading-edge technology acquisition costs - staff training and skills development that directly supports the achievement of project outcomes - financial auditing of project expenditure, the cost of an independent audit of project expenditure up to a maximum of 1 per cent of total eligible project expenditure.